nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 riscv_cpu_do_interrupt: hart:0, async:0, cause:0000000c, epc:0x80200188, tval:0x80200188, desc=exec_page_fault
 ```

-Here's what you can infer from the logs:
+Here are what you can infer from the logs:

-- The value of the `epc` register, which indicates the location of the first page fault exception, is `0x80200580`.
-Checking with `llvm-objdump` shows that it points to the instruction immediately after setting the `satp` register.
+- `epc`, which indicates the location of the page fault exception, is `0x80200580`. `llvm-objdump` shows that it points to the instruction immediately after setting the `satp` register.
 This means that a page fault occurs right after enabling paging.

 - All subsequent page faults show the same value.
-The exception location is `0x80200188`, which `llvm-objdump` confirms is pointing to the beginning address of the exception handler.
-The fact that this log continues indefinitely indicates that another exception (page fault) occurs when trying to execute the exception handler.
+The exceptions occured at `0x80200188`, points to the starting address of the exception handler.
+Because this log continues indefinitely, the exceptions (page fault) occurs when trying to execute the exception handler.

-- Looking at the `info registers` command, the value of the `satp` register is `0x80253000`.
+- Looking at the `info registers` in QEMU monitor, `satp` is `0x80253000`.
 Calculating the physical address according to the specification: `(0x80253000 & 0x3fffff) * 4096 = 0x253000000`, which does not fit within a 32-bit address space.
 This indicates that an abnormal value has been set.

-In this way, you can investigate what's wrong by checking QEMU logs, register dumps, and memory dumps.
-However, the most important thing in debugging is to _"read the specification carefully."_ It's very common to overlook or misunderstand descriptions in the specification.
+To summarize, you can investigate what's wrong by checking QEMU logs, register dumps, and memory dumps.
+However, the most important thing is to _"read the specification carefully."_ It's very common to overlook or misinterpret it.